The FUELSTAT® Test Kit:

 Both access levels of the FUELSTAT® Result package are free of charge, including access to the app, results on a portal, results in Excel format and creation of a unique pdf for each test.
 Organisations requiring bespoke configuration may be subject to additional charges and organisations that contract Conidia Bioscience Limited for consultancy work with data provided by FUELSTAT® Result will be subject to agreed consultancy rates for each project.

-For FUELSTAT® Result & Report each Organisation has their own administrator who will set up users and assign username and login details.
+For access to the full features of FUELSTAT® Result with the Report Portal registration is required.
+Each Organisation has their own administrator who will set up users and assign username and login details.
 This process is part of our security feature to ensure privacy of company information.
 Our sales & application support team will provide assistance to your company to set up users through a simple back end registration process.
 Contact us if you have any additional queries.

 The data from the app is never sold, shared, used or accessed by any third party without express written consent.
 Anonymous data collected may be used by Conidia Bioscience for product development and marketing purposes.
 By request of customer, Conidia Bioscience may also be asked to access data for any operational or maintenance purposes.